Thos. Nevin and the “GHOST”

 Below: Detail of Walch’s Map of Hobart 1893 showing the area where the “ghost incident” took place on December 3, 1880.

-Editor’s Aside: On the evening of December 3, 1880, photographer and Town Hall Keeper Thomas J. Nevin was detained by his friend Detective Connor on suspicion of acting in concert with a person pretending to be a ghost.
+On the evening of December 2, 1880, photographer and Town Hall Keeper Thomas J. Nevin was arrested by his nemesis Constable John Blakeney in retaliation for Blakeney’s demotion in October 1880 for being drunk and asleep on duty.
+Nevin was released by his friend Detective Connor and the charge was dismissed of acting in concert with a person pretending to be a ghost.
 That person, the one who is mentioned several times in this account, may have been Nevin’s colleague at the Town Hall Municipal Police Office, the Information Officer Edwin Midwood, father of cartoonist Tom Widwood.
-The upshot of this prank experiment with spirit photography was Nevin’s dismissal from the Town Hall position, and the “GHOST”, Edwin Midwood, was never caught and prosecuted.
+The upshot of this incident was Nevin’s dismissal from the Town Hall position for inebriation while on duty, and the “GHOST”, Edwin Midwood, was never caught and prosecuted.